-Total net position of the water fund at the end of the fiscal year 2019 was \$4,047,498.
-The net position of the water fund has increased slightly from last year.
-Water rates were not increased during Fiscal Year 2019; however, a new fee was introduced.
-The Town started a Backflow Preventer Testing program in order to be in compliance with the Town's Cross Connection Control Program.
+Total net position of the water fund at the end of the fiscal year 2020 was \$4,482,360.
+The net position of the water fund increased \$434,862 from the prior year.
+Water rates were not increased during Fiscal Year 2020.
 The Town has increased the net position of the Proprietary Fund, also known as the Water Fund, with a combination of increased water sales revenue and increased investment revenue.
-The Enterprise Fund balance will be used in conjunction with the General Fund Balance to support the 10 Year Capital Improvement Plan.
+The net position of the Enterprise Fund will be used in conjunction with the fund balance of the General Fund to support the 10 Year Capital Improvement Plan.